MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/impersonate-another-user-web-api.md

 ---
-title: "Impersonate another user using the Web API (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Impersonate another user using the Web API (Common Data Service for Apps)| Microsoft Docs"
 description: "Impersonation is used to execute business logic(code) on behalf of another Common Data Service for Apps user to provide a desired feature or service using the appropriate role and object-based security of that impersonated user.
 Read how you can impersonate another user in Common Data Service for Apps using the Web API" ms.custom: "" ms.date: 06/15/2018